Enjoy our season advice for August: recipes, gardening tips, folklore, and more!

 Planning on finishing up outdoor house projects before the summer ends?
 See our Home Improvement pages on painting, flooring, wallpapering, roofing, and more.

 Bugs buggin’ you?
 Look to our natural remedies for insect bites and stings.

 August is a wonderful month for star gazing!
-At a glance, see what's up in the August sky.
+It’s also the month of the Perseid meteor shower.
+Thanks to a Moonless night this year, we should see the best meteors in years!
+See what’s up in the August sky.

-In August 2012, we have two full Moons!
-See our August Full Moon Guide for details.
+The 29th of August brings the brightest full Moon of the year.
+See our August Full Moon Guide for information.

 Folklore for the Season